telliott99/MyUnix/git1-setup.rst

 * Using the website, paste the public key to my github account.

-Go (as we did above):
+No do (as we did above):

 .. sourcecode:: bash

     > git remote add origin git@github.com:telliott99/MyUnix.git
     > git push -u origin master

 On the website, under settings, fingerprints are listed for two SSH keys associated with the account.
-One is for the Air and one for the Mac mini
+One is for my MacBook Air and one for the Mac mini

 * 15:6e:84:e4:3d:7d:30:c7:af:11:f6:a8:35:b2:bb:57
 * 76:b1:63:48:b1:55:7d:98:ef:bc:21:bd:fb:36:dc:43